Learn how anonymous feedback improves team processes, fosters collaboration, and encourage continuous improvement.

 4. Use sparingly: Avoid relying on anonymity for every retro, as it may negatively impact team dynamics.

-Anonymous Retrospectives: In-Person
+Anonymous Retrospectives When In-Person

 It can be difficult to make an in-person retrospective truly anonymous, but there are a couple of things you can do: